desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

 with the following modifications:
 1. Instead of using the token creator address to compose the coin denom, we will use the subspace treasury address: `factory/{trasury_address}/subdenom`;
 2. Only the subspace treasury will be able to perform the admin-related operations.
-3. The `CreateDenom` action will burn the coins instead of send them to the community pool.
+3. The `CreateDenom` action will burn `dsm` instead of send them to the community pool.

 With this module subspace admins will be able to create a coin that can be used to pay for subspace related transactions after a governance proposal.